zoogeny/zoogeny/books/story-self/08-Chapter-2-On-Daily-Rituals-draft.md

 Morning ritual at dawn is the most important ritual.
 Waking up at dawn provides a foundation for the entire day.
 Rising at dawn and getting straight out of bed is a challenge.

-I usually require to go to the bathroom immediately upon waking up.
+I set an alarm for sunrise and get straight out of bed when it goes off.
+I go to the bathroom immediately upon waking up.
 I then wash my hands to promote hygiene.

-I may make myself a small breakfast, although this does not happen every day.
+I usually make myself a small breakfast, although this does not happen every day.
 I drink some water.

 I wash my face and clean my teeth.
 I apply moisturizing lotion to help maintain a healthy skin microbiome and add protection to my skin.

 I change into clothing appropriate for the weather.
-I tidy my bedroom and the kitchen.
+I tidy my bedroom and tidy the kitchen.

-I then step outside as close to sunrise as possible.
-It takes approximately twenty minutes to get to this point: waking up, eating breakfast, washing my face and cleaning my teeth, getting dressed and doing some tidying.
+I then step outside to get as much sunlight into my eyes as possible.
+It takes approximately thirty minutes to get to this point: waking up, eating breakfast, washing my face and brushing my teeth, getting dressed and doing some tidying.

 I stay outside for ten minutes regardless of weather.
 I raise my face to the sun and feel its warmth and light.
 I let sunshine enter into my eyes but do not stare directly at the sun.

 I say a prayer for the day.
 I consider what I want to get done.
 I consider what I am thankful for.

 I am then ready to start my work for the day.
-Often the first thing I do in the morning is write in my journal.
+I start most days taking a hike with my dog.When I return from the hike I will write in my journal.

 ### Afternoon ritual